Tarbal/TelescopeMount/README.md

 The GUI is very simple, and you may want to build on this code.
 This is the last this repository will be updated.
 A future version may or may not be public, but it will have it's own repository.
 This code is
-GNU General Public License (GNU GPL), copyright John Petersen 2020.
+GNU General Public License (GNU GPL), copyright John Emil Petersen III, 2019-2020.

 You simply need to change the global variables in globalvars.cpp, such as gearRatio, quadratureStates to what is appropriate for your mount.